 The Company operates a drilling waste landfarm off Manutahi Road, Manutahi.
 The site is owned by P. F. and K. M. Wards, trading under the name Waikaikai Farms Ltd. The predominant land use was previously dairy farming.
 The site location is detailed in Figure 1.
 The predominant soil type has been identified as black loamy sand and vegetation growth consists mostly of pasture.
 Test pitting and the logging of boreholes on site indicated a relatively shallow water table.
-Test bores were augured to 10 m both around the waste holding pit area and to the south-western site boundary, revealing alternating layers of sand and clays.
-Bore construction also revealed localised peat layers within some augured cores (approximately 4-8 m below surface).
-Average annual rainfall for the site is 1,043 mm (taken from the nearby Patea monitoring station).
+Test bores were augured to 10m both around the waste holding pit area and to the south-western site boundary, revealing alternating layers of sand and clays.
+Bore construction also revealed localised peat layers within some augured cores (approximately 4-8m below surface).
+Average annual rainfall for the site is 1,186mm (long term average to 2023 taken from the nearby Pātea at Bore 3 monitoring station).

-Origin Energy Ltd.'s Kauri D wellsite is situated in the eastern corner of the site, and there is a small coastal lake inland and to the northeast (up gradient) of the storage pit area.
+Origin Energy Ltd Kauri D wellsite is situated in the eastern corner of the site, and there is a small coastal lake inland and to the northeast (up gradient) of the storage pit area.
 Both of these operational features are presented in Figure 1.